cl1ck/es7knockout/README.md

 Open [http://localhost:3000](http://localhost:3000) to open your index.html.
 The generated styleguide will be located at [http://localhost:3500](http://localhost:3500).

-This also will start watching your source folders and automatically compiling any changes you make to them.
-Then using the magic of BrowserSync it'll inject the changes or (in case of changes to your ES6 scripts) reload the pages for all connected clients.
+This also will start watching your source folders and automatically compile and serve any changes you make.

-### additional Gulp tasks
+### Production

 ```
-gulp TASKNAME
+gulp dist
 ```

-Run gulp with a TASKNAME appended to run the given additional task.

-Here is a list of the included tasks:
-- watch: the default task
-- build: build your project by compiling all source files (`/src/`) to the build directory (`/build/`)
-- javascript: lint, transpile and bundle your ES6 source files from `/src/js/`
-- jade: compile your jade templates from `/src/jade/`
-- sass: lint and compile your sass files from `/src/sass/`
-- styleguide: generate styleguide from SASS source files (`/src/sass/`)
-- images: minimize your source images (with no quality loss) from `/src/images/`

-There are some more subtasks which are used by these tasks, but it makes little sense to be called themselves.
-You can use them to build your own tasks though.
+This will bundle your application for production by combining, minifying and optimizing all of your source files.

 ### Configuration